 Queen Creek offers an extensive multi-use trail system, beautiful parks and great recreation programs, making Queen Creek a wonderful place to live, play and learn.
 Residents are enjoying the amenities that Queen Creek has to offer; nearly one-third of residents visit a park at least once a week.

-Queen Creek is in the process of updating the Parks and Recreation Master Plan, which will be incorporated into the General Plan Update.
-A community meeting on the Parks and Recreation Master Plan Update will be held on Jan.
-19, 6 – 8 p.m. at the Queen Creek Library, 21802 S Ellsworth Road.
+Queen Creek updated the Parks and Recreation Master Plan, which was incorporated into the General Plan Update.
 To learn more about the Parks and Recreation Master Plan Update, visit QueenCreek.org/PlanQCParks.

 In November 2016, the Town Council approved a conceptual design plan for the 30-acre West Park site, located at 196th Street and Appleby Road.
 The park will include ballfields, soccer fields, a splash pad, wheel park, lake, and picnic and play areas.
 The park is planned to open in the fall of 2018.

 According to the Federal Highway Administration (FHWA), Americans are driving less than they did a decade ago, especially younger adults.
 However, traffic volume in Queen Creek is increasing.
-The Town recently completed a comprehensive Transportation Master Plan, which will be incorporated into the General Plan Update.
+The Town completed a comprehensive Transportation Master Plan, which was incorporated into the General Plan Update.

 The traffic congestion experienced along these arterial roadways is partial due to residents traveling through Queen Creek from San Tan Valley.
 Due to the limited roadways that access San Tan Valley, traveling through Queen Creek is one of the only options.